 Listen to, The General Welfare Clause

 “Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.” —Mark Twain

 True.
 Anger is never good for us.
 Yet some may object and say, “Righteous anger is good.
 Jesus was angry in Mark 3:5.
-So if Jesus gets angry, we can too.
+So if Jesus gets angry, so can we.
 Paul said to be angry and not sin.”

-I do not deny that Jesus was said to be angry.
-He was angry about something definite – Mark 3:5 see the context.
-God expresses anger at times, too, at particular things.
+Did Paul really say that?
+Jesus was said to be angry, and I don’t deny this.
+He was angry about something very specific – Mark 3:5 see the context.
+God expresses anger at times, too, at very specific things.
 But I am not God or Jesus.
 They can be angry and not sin, but I don’t think we can because Paul tells us to put away ALL anger.
-“Put away ALL anger,” Paul says to the believer.
-So how could Paul say, “Be angry and not sin,” as many translations read, and then tell us to put away all anger?

 It has been suggested by C.H.
 Welch, A.E.
 Knoch, and a few others, that Ephesians 4:26 can be translated thus: